adiwg/mdEditor-doc/getting-started/editor-window-parts/primary-navigation.md

 The Import facility helps you load metadata records from your local and networked storage into browser cache for editing with mdEditor.

 ### <i class="fa fa-share-square-o"> </i> Publish
-The Publish facility can transmit your metadata record directly to a supported metadata repository handling most or all interface actions for you.
+The Publish facility can transmit your metadata record directly to a supported metadata repository, handling most or all interface actions for you.

 ### <i class="fa fa-retweet"> </i> Translate
 The Translate facility interfaces with the publicly hosted mdTranslator.
-It will send the selected metadata record to the translator, request translation into the metadata format of your choice, and capture the output for you to be viewed and saved to your local storage.
+It will send the selected metadata record to the translator, request translation into the metadata format of your choice, and capture the output to be viewed and saved to your local storage.

 ### Profile
 Profile is the exception that does not navigate away from the Edit View.
 Profile instead modifies the behavior of the Editing Window by setting which panels and elements are displayed and whether or not they are required.

 {% hint style='info' %}
   The default Profile is 'full'.
-When the 'full' profile is selected ALL panels and elements are exposed for editing.
+When the 'full' profile is selected ALL panels and elements are visible for editing.
 Requirements for elements are set by the mdJSON schema - which is the minimum information required for a valid metadata record.
 {% endhint %}

 {% hint style='tip' %}